Dehydrating Your Home Garden Produce

 Let me share some of my favourites that I think you’ll enjoy.
 Each recipe closes with my suggestions on: how to use it in a dish, how to store it, and how to use it up (when you have leftovers that you’re trying to use up).
 I hate wasting things.

-a) I ALWAYS have it on hand as it is very shelf stable having a shelf life of 25 years.
+a) I ALWAYS have it on hand, it being shelf stable in sealed CANS (not mylar bags or pouches) having a shelf life of 25 years.
+Once opened the shelf life is generally up to a year.
 With proper rotation, I can always count on it.

 c) Freeze Dried food is exceptionally easy to handle, easy to refresh and delicious.
 I often refer to it as FRESHER than FRESH because it is picked ripe and flash frozen within 2-4 hours of harvest.